UglyWillDuckling/diamond-mine/Merge-Kaiser_Ruby/Clippings/What are DMARC, DKIM, and SPF.md

 Sender Policy Framework (SPF) is a way for a domain to list all the servers they send emails from.
 Think of it like a publicly available employee directory that helps someone to confirm if an employee works for an organization.

 [SPF records](https://www.cloudflare.com/learning/dns/dns-records/dns-spf-record/) list all the [IP addresses](https://www.cloudflare.com/learning/dns/glossary/what-is-my-ip-address/) of all the servers that are allowed to send emails from the domain, just as an employee directory lists the names of all employees for an organization.
-Mail servers that receive an email message can check it against the [[SPF]] record before passing it on to the recipient's inbox.
+Mail servers that receive an email message can check it against the [[+/SPF]] record before passing it on to the recipient's inbox.

 ## How does DKIM work?